Gift Tax Calculator: Do I Have to Pay Tax When Someone Gives Me Money?

 Do I have to pay taxes on a gift?

-If the donor does not pay the gift tax, the IRS may collect it from you.
+If the donor does not pay the gift tax, the IRS may try to collect it from you.
 However, most donors who can afford to make gifts large enough to be subject to gift taxes can also afford to pay the gift taxes.

 Do I have to report gifted money as income?

+No, you do not have to report money you receive as a gift as income.
 Any gift may be taxable, but the recipient of the gift does not have to pay the gift tax.
 The person who gives you the gift needs to file a gift tax return if it’s more than the $17,000 annual exclusion.

 How much can you gift without paying income taxes?